mareksuscak/flatten-deep-js/CONTRIBUTING.md

 ## Bugs

-When [reporting a bug](https://github.com/mareksuscak/flatten-deep-js/issues/new), make sure to provide explanation as detailed as possible.
+When [reporting a bug](https://github.com/mareksuscak/flatten-deep-js/issues/new), make sure to provide as detailed an explanation as possible.

 ## Code Conventions